All Products

 Procedure

-Step 1: Configure message delivery
+Step 1: Configure the message delivery channel

 1. Go to the message delivery configuration page.